You want smart political talk without the meltdowns?

 It was a dry campaign.

-It was not, it was not all that much fun.
+It was not all that much fun.

-We talked a lot.
+Honestly, we talked a lot.

 I don't think your job from day one was easy.

-Um he's a demanding boss.
+He's a demanding boss.

-You you don't hide that in in this book.
+You don't hide that in this book.

 You guys are very upfront about it.

-But I also think what makes people demanding makes them great and and makes them insist that everybody be on their game.
+But I also think what makes people demanding makes them great and makes them insist that everybody be on their game.

 You tell a story in the book about how you once fell asleep or he saw you asleep on the plane.